 Grenada, West Indies

 The first week of February, Gordon Farnsworth of Huntsville, ON, and Brian Owen of Gore Bay, ON, visited the island of Grenada.
 The aftermath of Hurricane Ivan (September 7, 2004) is still very much in evidence.
 Brethren interested in helping in the reconstruction of believers’ homes and eventually two Gospel Halls should, (1) make sure your passport is current, and (2) make your intentions known to one of the following: Paul Stainton, Tel: 905-709-7425 or email@example.com; Gordon Farnsworth, Tel: 705-789-2169 or firstname.lastname@example.org; Brian E. Owen, Tel: 705-282-1089 or email@example.com.

 Chihuahua: After a large scale distribution of John 3:16 texts and five weeks of gospel meetings, John Dennison and Gilberto Torrens were encouraged with a few souls reached.
 Marcus Cain has made appreciated visits here recently.

-Jacona: In this very Catholic town adjacent to Zamora, David Alves and Paul Thiessen had four weeks of gospel meetings in a rented hall.
+Jacona: In this very Catholic town adjacent to Zamora, four weeks of gospel meetings were held in a rented hall.
 A couple of souls professed faith.
 Seed Sowers covered eleven towns in this area last December.

 Santiago Ixcuintla: Marcus Cain is preaching in this town, about an hour from Tepic, in a rented house.
 There are relatives here of believers in San Diego and in Barrington.